-This work has explored a new task, dataset expansion, towards resolving the challenging data scarcity issue for DNN training.
-Inspired by human learning with imagination, we presented a simple framework for dataset expansion via guided imagination.
-Promising empirical results on both small-scale natural and medical image datasets have demonstrated the effectiveness of the proposed method.
-Despite its encouraging results, there is significant room to improve our method. {As computational efficiency is not the focus of this paper, GIF suffers from high computational costs due to the use of diffusion models.
-How to conduct more computationally efficient dataset expansion is an interesting future direction.} Moreover, the expanded samples are still less informative than real samples.
-For example, we observed that ResNet-50 trained from scratch on our 5$\times$-expanded CIFAR100-Subset (54.5${\pm}$1.1) performs worse than on the original CIFAR100 dataset (71.0${\pm}$0.6), indicating huge headroom for algorithmic dataset expansion to improve.
-We expect that this pioneering work can inspire future studies on dataset expansion, \eg how to leverage increasingly powerful generative models to achieve even better performance than human data collection.
+This paper has explored a novel task, dataset expansion, towards resolving the data scarcity issue in DNN training.
+Inspired by human learning with imagination, we presented a novel guided imagination framework for dataset expansion.
+Promising results on small-scale natural and medical image datasets have verified its effectiveness.
+Despite its encouraging results, there is still room to improve.
+That is, using only the generated samples for model training is still worse than using real samples of equivalent size, suggesting huge potential for algorithmic data generation to improve.
+We expect that our work can inspire further exploration of dataset expansion so that it can even outperform a human-collected dataset of the same size.
+Please refer to Appendix~\ref{discussion_on_limitations} for a more detailed discussion on limitations and broader impact of our work.